 In Fig.~\ref{fig: 40T}, we show $\thetaT$ as a function of magnetic field.
-The field reached 43~T, which is very close to the maximum DC field achieved in the high-field facilities in the world~\cite{Hahn2019.Nature.570.496}.
-As shown in the inset, the raw data exhibit linear field dependence up to 43~T due to the background Faraday contribution with the slope of $\theta\subm{bk} / (\mu_0 H) \sim -0.205$~mrad/T. The persistence of linear behavior indicates a successful measurement of $\thetaT$ up to 43~T. After subtracting $\theta\subm{bk}$, we obtain $\thetaK$ of Fe\sub{3}O\sub{4}, as shown in the main panel of Fig.~\ref{fig: 40T}.
+As shown in the inset, the raw data exhibit linear field dependence up to 43~T due to the background Faraday contribution with a slope of $\theta\subm{bk} / (\mu_0 H) \sim -0.205$~mrad/T. The persistence of linear behavior indicates a successful measurement of $\thetaT$ up to 43~T. After subtracting $\theta\subm{bk}$, we obtain $\thetaK$ of Fe\sub{3}O\sub{4}, as shown in the main panel of Fig.~\ref{fig: 40T}.
 The observed saturation value is $-4.048 \pm 0.005$~mrad, which is close to the literature value on the (110) surface ($-4.36$~mrad at 0.8~eV, room temperature, and 1.76~T)~\cite{Fontijn1997.PhysRevB.56.5432} including its sign.
 The small difference is attributable to anisotropy effects or influence of the charge order (Verwey transition) at around 120~K~\cite{Matsumoto1978.JPhysSocJpn.44.162}.
 The closeness of the experimental and literature values again indicates successful measurements of $\thetaK$.
-The resolution of this low-temperature measurement was around 0.1~mrad, which equals to the resolution achieved in the room-temperature experiment.
+The resolution of this low-temperature measurement was around 0.1~mrad, which equals the resolution achieved in the room-temperature experiment.

-To the best of our knowledge, previous reports of pulse-field MOKE are limited only to room-temperature experiments and their field values are up to 11~T~\cite{Chen2013.Measurement.46.52,Lin2017.ChinJPhys.55.698}.
-Thus, the present study largely exceeds the temperature and field limits of pulse-field MOKE technique, demonstrating applicability of MOKE in much more extreme conditions than previously recognized.
+To the best of our knowledge, previous reports of pulse-field MOKE are limited to only room-temperature experiments with maximum fields of up to 11~T~\cite{Chen2013.Measurement.46.52,Lin2017.ChinJPhys.55.698}.
+Thus, the present study largely exceeds the temperature and field limits of pulse-field MOKE technique, demonstrating the applicability of MOKE in much more extreme conditions than previously recognized.